Searaphim/CCK-PlayTogether/README.md

 - On the 'PropScreen' prop: edit these parameters of the 'uWc Window Texture' Component:
 	- Type = Desktop
 	- Capture Frame Rate = 30
-- Test that it works by hitting the Play button.
-The Scene should be displaying your current Desktop #0
 - You are now ready for upload.
 Use this as an example for your custom props.